eva-montgomery/furever/README.md

 ## Project Description
-Furver is a pet adoption website which lets the user list a pet for adoption or find an adoptable pet.
-The inital idea was to create a website similar to a "matchmaking" page like Tinder or match.com.
+FurEver is a pet adoption website.
+The initial idea was, to create a website similar to a "matchmaking" page like Tinder or match.com.
+The current version lets a user browse through "adoptable" dogs and gives them also the option to list or edit a dog.

 #### SQL DATABASES CREATES
 * User Database